I have not received a confirmation email. Should I be concerned?

 The full Congress schedule will be posted in October 2018.
 At this time, November 27 and December 1 will be half days, while session on November 28 and 29 will start at 9:00 a.m. at end at 6:00 p.m.

 Every registered member will have access to the online community where a list of all the members is available, as well as on the official WCSFP app.

 What is the WCSFP Online Community?

 As a registered member you have access to our year-round Online Community where you can create a personal profile that contains a photo, contact information, and pertinent details about you and your company.
 This networking tool is the preferred method of communication during the Congress and is used widely to set up meetings and productively manage time.

 Dress for all evening events is business attire.

 Do I need to bring my badge to the evening social events?

 Yes.
 All members must bring their badge to all evening social events; without it you may be refused entry.
 Social events are reserved for registered members only.
-Please note that this year we are not selling a Social Events Guest Pass.

 I am arriving on a late flight.
 Do I need to notify the hotel?

 Any guests arriving after 10:00 p.m. local time should provide their hotel with their flight details.
 If the hotel does not receive advance notice of late arrivals, the guest will be considered a no-show.
 In the event of a no-show, the hotel will remove the reservation and the guest who failed to show will be charged for the entire stay.